JamesCWeber/Google-Case-Study-Cyclistic/README.md

 ## Project Results
 This project was conducted on Kaggle.com.
 [Click here](https://www.kaggle.com/code/jameschunweber/google-case-study-cyclistic-r-and-tableau#) to be taken to the notebook which contains the full details of the project, including findings, and conclusions.

 A dashboard was created to summarize relevant findings from this project using Tableau.
 [Click here](https://public.tableau.com/views/GoogleCaseStudyCyclisticDashboard/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to be taken to the dashboard.
+A copy of the dashboard is included in this repository under the file name: Cyclistic_Dashboard.png